Azure/azure-mobile-apps/docs/quickstarts/includes/quickstart-deploy-backend.md

 * An App Service Hosting Plan on the Free plan.
 * A web-site hosted within the App Service Hosting plan.
-* An Azure SQL server
+* An Azure SQL server.
-* An Azure SQL database in the Basic tier (incurs cost)
+* An Azure SQL database in the Basic tier (incurs cost).

 Tthe Azure SQL database is the only resource that incurs cost.
 For details, see [Pricing](https://azure.microsoft.com/en-us/pricing/details/sql-database/single/).